Amazon EMR Service Level Agreement

 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

-- “Availability” is calculated for each 5-minute interval as the percentage of Requests processed by Amazon EMR that do not fail with Errors and relate solely to the provisioned Amazon EMR functions.
+- “Availability” is calculated for each 5-minute interval as the percentage of Requests processed by the applicable Amazon EMR Service that do not fail with Errors and relate solely to the provisioned Amazon EMR functions.
 If you did not make any Requests in a given 5-minute interval, that interval is assumed to be 100% available.

 - An “Error” is any Request that returns a 500 or 503 error code.